Living a Meaningful Life - Living from SOURCE...

 At the Centre for Re-Sourceful Leadership we are at the service of individuals and communities as you seek to live a meaningful life through nurturing this alternative future.
 We are inspired by core values of Acceptance, that suspends judgement to immerse ourselves in the present moment, in what is; Compassion, that senses beyond what is, to a vision of what could be; and Courage, that moves beyond fear, to realise the vision.

 We offer opportunities to clarify and articulate your compelling vision and the core values that infuse it; notice the routine ways in which you become disconnected from that Source; and, by engaging with the gap between your vision and current reality, co-create a pathway back to Source.

 We do this through hosting conversations in Reflexive Learning Pods that explore the experiences of global, local, personal and communal disconnects from Source as the obstacles that can become the way to an alternative re-sourceful future.

 A reflexive conversation asks not, ‘what do you do for others?’; rather it seeks to clarify, ‘who are you for others?’; while dropping even deeper to sense ‘who do you choose to become for others?’.

 Living a meaningful life isn’t about always feeling good,

 but it is worth getting up in the morning for regardless of how you feel.

 At the Centre for Re-Sourceful Leadership we

-nurture relationships, host conversations and facilitate environments in which leadership by influence
+nurture relationships, host conversations and facilitate environments from which we can collectively forge meaning.

-can flourishing.
-By noticing and engaging with the disconnect, we seek opportunities for leaders to re-source themselves re-aligning the WHAT and HOW of their work with their source - WHY.
+By noticing and engaging with the disconnects, we seek opportunities for individuals and communities to re-source themselves, re-aligning the WHAT and HOW of their work with their source - WHY.